 Reason: The visitors were content that this standard was met.
-However if the programme recruits further numbers on the proposed HND programme, the visitors would like the education provider to consider reviewing the number of relevant equipment, such as audiometers numbers, for the programme to ensure there continues to be an adequate number of resources to support student learning and that all students can benefit from this without constraints upon their onsite learning.
+However if the programme recruits further numbers in the future, as discussed during the programme team meeting, the visitors would like the education provider to consider reviewing the number of relevant equipment, such as audiometers numbers, for the programme to ensure there continues to be an adequate number of resources to support student learning and that all students can benefit from this without constraints upon their onsite learning.